-• Special (Bonus) Depreciation Allowance - Add or subtract the amount attributable to bonus depreciation in excess of any regular depreciation that would be allowed had not an election under IRC Section 168(k) been made as applied to property in the year that it was placed into service.
-Taxpayers that own property for which additional first-year special depreciation for qualified property was allowed in the current taxable year or in an earlier taxable year, must add or subtract an amount necessary to make their adjusted gross income equal to the amount computed without applying any bonus depreciation.
-The depreciation deduction is to be calculated in the same manner as calculated prior to 2001.
-Commissioner's Directive #19 explains this required modification that is not dependent on updating to the Internal Revenue Code (HE 1728-2003 SECTIONS 4 and 5).
+• Special (Bonus) Depreciation Allowance (line 7a of return) - Add or subtract the amount attributable to bonus depreciation in excess of any regular depreciation that would be allowed had not an election under IRC Section 168(k) been made as applied to property in the year that it was placed into service.
+Taxpayers that own property for which additional first-year special depreciation for qualified property, including fifty (50) percent bonus depreciation, was allowed in the current taxable year or in an earlier taxable year, must add or subtract an amount necessary to make their adjusted gross income equal to the amount computed without applying any bonus depreciation.
+The subsequent depreciation allowance is to be calculated on the state's stepped up basis until the property is disposed.